cisocrgroup/Resources/manuals/profiler-manual.md

 number of pre-compiled language resources -- the so called language backend of the profiler web service.

-This manual assumes that you have a running Linux/Unix system and that you are proficient using the command line and build files from source.
+This manual assumes that you have a running Linux/Unix^[We tested on (X)Ubuntu 14.04, 16.04, openSUSE LEAP 42.1 and Arch Linux, but it should run on any modern Linux/UNIX system.] system and that you are proficient using the command line and build files from source.
 It also assumes that you use some variation of a POSIX compliant shell.
 The compilation of the profiler and the deployment of the web service require some additional tools.
 You need to be able to